mkAndroDev/AndroidQuiz/README.md

 # AndroidQuiz
-This is an Android Quiz.
+This is an Android App - Quiz Game.